Updated May 8, 2023

 Deep learning is an evolving and powerful branch of artificial intelligence (AI) that enables computers to learn from complex data.
 By understanding how the machines process information, users can create more accurate models faster, and with less computational resources than with other AI techniques.
 In this guide, we’ll explore the basics of deep learning and look at some of its applications.

 What is Deep learning?

-I will be explaining what is deep learning in layman term as below: In general we will do two tasks all the time consciously or subconsciously i.e. categorize what we felt through our senses (like feeling hot, cold mug etc.) And prediction, for example, predicts the future temperature based on the previous temperature data.
+In general, we will do two tasks all the time consciously or subconsciously, i.e., categorize what we felt through our senses (like feeling hot, cold mug, etc.) And prediction, for example, predicts the future temperature based on the previous temperature data.

 - Email categorization such as spam/ not spam.

-- Day-light time categorization such as day or night.
+- Day-light time categorization, such as day or night.

 - Long-term planning of the future based on our current position and things we have – is called prediction.

 - Every creature in the world will do these tasks in their life.
 For example, consider animals like crows will categorize a place to build its nest or not, a bee will decide on some factors when and where to get honey, a bat will come during the night and sleeps during the morning based on the day and night categorization.

 Deep learning works by building a network of artificial neurons, which are structured like biological neural networks.
 Data is fed into the network and processed in successive layers, with each layer applying increasingly more complex models to capture intricate patterns within the data.
 When a model extracts patterns from a given dataset, it uses them to make predictions about future data points or target variables such as image labels or text translations.
 The neural network is “trained” using algorithms that adjust the weights of the connections between neurons in response to new data presented to it or errors made by its predictions.
 As the training process continues and more data is presented, accuracy and efficiency improvements over time.